-1. Open the Media Realm Table page (Configuration tab > VolP menu > Media submenu > Media Realm Configuration).

-2. Click the Add button; the following appears:
+- 1. Open the Media Realm Table page (Configuration tab > VolP menu > Media submenu > Media Realm Configuration). - 2.
+Click the Add button; the following appears:

-Figure 14-2: Media Realm Page - Add Record Dialog Box
+Figure 13-9: Media Realm Page - Add Record Dialog Box

 - 3. Configure the parameters as required.
 See the table below for a description of each parameter - 4.
-Click Submit to apply your settings. - 5.
-Reset the device to save the changes to flash memory (see "Saving Configuration" on page 308).
+Click Submit to apply your settings. - Reset the device to save the changes to flash memory (see 'Saving Configuration' on page 362).

-Table 14-1: Media Realm Table Parameter Descriptions
+Table 13-1: Media Realm Table Parameter Descriptions

 Parameter Description Index [CpMediaRealm_Index] Defines the required table index number.
-Media Realm Name [CpMediaRealm_MediaRealmName] Defines an arbitrary, identifiable name for the Media Realm.
+Media Realm Name [CpMediaRealm_MediaRealm Name] Defines an arbitrary, identifiable name for the Media Realm.
 The valid value is a string of up to 40 characters.
 Notes: This parameter is mandatory.
 The name assigned to the Media Realm must be unique.
 This Media Realm name is used in the SRD and IP Groups table.
 IPv4 Interface Name [CpMediaRealm_IPv4IF] Assigns an IPv4 interface to the Media Realm.
 This is name of the interface as configured for the Interface Name field in the Multiple Interface table.
 IPv6 Interface Name [CpMediaRealm_IPv6IF] Assigns an IPv6 interface to the Media Realm.
 This is name of the interface as configured for the Interface Name field in the Multiple Interface table.
-Port Range Start [CpMediaRealm_PortRangeStart] Defines the starting port for the range of Media interface UDP ports.
-Notes: You must either configure all media realms with port
+Port Range Start [CpMediaRealm_PortRangeSt art] Defines the starting port for the range of Media interface UDP ports.
+Notes: You must either configure all media realms with port ranges or all without; not some with and some without.
+The available UDP port range is calculated using the

-Parameter Description ranges or all without; not some with and some without.
-The available UDP port range is calculated using the BaseUDPport parameter: ✓ BaseUDPport to BaseUDPport + 400010 Port ranges over 60,000 must not be used.
-Media Realms must not have overlapping port ranges.
+Parameter Description BaseUDPport parameter: ✓ BaseUDPport to BaseUDPport + 403010 • Port ranges over 60,000 must not be used.
 Number of Media Session Legs [CpMediaRealm_MediaSessionLeg] Defines the number of media sessions associated with the range of ports.
 This is the number of media sessions available in the port range.
 For example, 100 ports correspond to 10 media sessions, since ports are allocated in chunks of 10.
-Port Range End [CpMediaRealm_PortRangeEnd] Read-only field displaying the ending port for the range of Media interface UDP ports.
+Port Range End [CpMediaRealm_PortRangeE nd] Read-only field displaying the ending port for the range of Media interface UDP ports.
 This field is calculated by adding the 'Media Session Leg' field (multiplied by the port chunk size) to the 'Port Range Start' field.
 A value appears once a row has been successfully added to the table.
 Is Default [CpMediaRealm_IsDefault] Defines the Media Realm as the default Media Realm.
-This default Media Realm is used when no Media Realm is configured for an IP Group or SRD for a specific call. • [0] No (default) • [1] Yes Notes: • This parameter can be set to Yes for only one defined Media Realm. • If this parameter is not configured, then the first Media Realm in the table is used as the default. • If the table is not configured, then the default Media Realm includes all the configured media interfaces.
+This default Media Realm is used when no Media Realm is configured for an IP Group or SRD for a specific call. • [0] No (default) • [1] Yes Notes: • This parameter can be set to Yes for only one defined Media Realm.
+If this parameter is not configured, then the first Media Realm in the table is used as the default.
+If the table is not configured, then the default Media Realm includes all the configured media interfaces.

-14.2.1 Configuring Quality of Experience per Media Realm
+13.5.1 Configuring Quality of Experience per Media Realm